-This page is Not likely of interest to those just wanting to take a picture.
-But if interested in computing with the camera exposure settings, here’s a few details which may be of interest.
-I try to keep the math isolated here, but the math relates to several calculators on the local site pages.
+This page is Not likely of any interest to those just wanting to take a picture.
+But if interested in computing with the camera exposure settings, here’s a few details which are necessary.
+I try to keep the math more isolated out there, but the math relates to several calculators on other site pages here.
 Related pages are: EV and EV Chart on page evchart.html, and also the charts of camera nominal and precise setting values for page fstop2.html.
 Several of the calculators here use these same basics.

 It's a big page with several subjects that you might at least skim if the math is your interest.
 Here's some of the links to areas below: